 Robin Reid joined the CFTC in January 2014.
 Robin is currently a full-time instructor in the Tourism Management Department at Thompson Rivers University.
 She earned her Masters Degree from the University of Calgary (U of C) in Resources and the Environment.
 Robin continues to work with the faculty at the U of C on numerous joint publications and case studies that focus on environmental topics; adding to her already exemplary list of publications.
 Robin has travelled extensively and has developed a further interest in documenting cultural and community changes associated with tourism in a global environment.

 Ken White Treasurer (Kamloops)

 Ken is a founding Board Member of the Community Futures movement since 1988.
 Ken served as the CFTC Chair from 1996 – 2001 and Chair of Community Futures British Columbia from 2004 – 2007.
-He has served as the Pan Canadian Chair from 2007 – 2009.
+He has served as the Pan Canadian Chair from 2007 – 2009 and continues his role as a Director for the Community Futures Network of Canada.
 CF’s across Canada have relied on Ken’s interest, expertise, and leadership he has provided.
 Ken has provided in excess of 10,000 volunteer hours to the CF movement.
 He supports community driven endeavors that promote economic, social, cultural and environmental diversity.
 In 2002 after a long and stellar career in the financial services industry, Ken retired from the BDC but continues to provide expertise.
 After sitting out a year Ken has agreed to come back to the organization to support its mandate in the region.